zxjzxj9/TGBingo/README.md

 then bot server reply user according to given instructions.
 It is basically a https sever, so I build the whole server based on gin-gonic framework.

 User <--> Telegram <--> Bot Server

+## Build
+Just use the command `go vendor` and `go build .` to build the running binary.
+If you want to run the binary on different arch/os, i.e. raspberry pi, just specify the GOARCH and GOOS env to the target arch/os.

+## Serve